 Cinnamon gelée (Gelo di cannella)

-Gelo di cannella is a traditional Sicilian recipe for a jiggly water-based gelée with crunchy toppings.
+Gelo di cannella – which I translated as cinnamon gelée – is a traditional Sicilian recipe for a jiggly water-based gelée with crunchy toppings.
 It is commonly watermelon flavored in summer and cinnamon flavored in winter.
-This recipe is naturally vegan and super easy to make, with very few ingredients, and a very short active cooking time.

 Please allow at least eight hours for the cinnamon infusion and three to four hours for the gelée to solidify in the refrigerator.
 The gelée should be consumed within three to four days, and cannot be frozen.